 Penal Code §529 states that it’s a crime to:

-- Perform any act that may lead the impersonated person to face a lawsuit, prosecution, or cater for unknown financial obligations
+- Perform any act that may lead the impersonated person to face a lawsuit, prosecution, or unknown financial obligations.

-If you or your loved one had a bad encounter with an officer that led to unlawful arrest or providing false information while under the influence, don’t hesitate to contact a Los Angeles DUI attorney.
-We will be thrilled to schedule a confidential consultation to assess your case to determine the way forward and advise accordingly.
+Now you know about CA Penal Code §148.9 – Providing False ID to a Police Officer.
+If you or your loved one had a bad encounter with an officer that led to unlawful arrest or providing false information while under the influence, don’t hesitate to contact us at Los Angeles DUI Attorney.